SPBTV/white_noise/README.md

 To release a new version,

 * update the version number in `version.rb`
-* run `gem build spbtv_statics.gemspec`,
+* run `gem build spbtv_noise.gemspec`,
 * push the `.gem` file to nexus `gem nexus path_to_gemfile.gem`

 ## Contributing

-Bug reports and pull requests are welcome at http://stash.mwm.local/projects/SS/repos/spbtv-statics.
+Bug reports and pull requests are welcome at http://stash.mwm.local/projects/SS/repos/spbtv-noise.